William Barrow (chemist): Authorship

 William J. Barrow wrote several articles and publications documenting his work and findings.
 One of those articles was the "500 Book Paper", written in 1957.
 In this article, Barrow documented the findings of some physical tests performed in the Rare Book Room of the Virginia State Library.
 In 1959 he wrote the "Deterioration of Book Stock Causes and Remedies".
 This book was written documenting two studies he performed.
 The first, to determine the physical strength of non-fiction book papers from 1900-1949, and the second, to determine the stabilization of modern book papers.
 In 1960, William Barrow wrote "The Manufacture and Testing of Durable Book Papers" which he takes his findings from his 1959 publication and demonstrate that it was possible to treat newly manufactured papers with solutions of magnesium and calcium bicarbonates, thus neutralizing acidity and prolonging the life of such papers materially.

 Education and career

 Barrow was a native of Brunswick County, Virginia, born December 11, 1904.

 He graduated from Randolph-Macon Academy and later attended Randolph-Macon College.
 Although Barrow never completed his undergraduate education, he was awarded an honorary doctorate by his alma mater, Randolph-Macon College, a year before his death.
 Lacking extensive formal training, he overcame this deficit and became an able and serious researcher through assiduous home study, discussions with recognized experts through apprenticeship with professional paper chemists from the National Bureau of Standards and the National Printing Office, and daily hands-on work in the laboratory.

+The Barrow Book Collection

+"The Barrow Book Collection comprises 1000 books from the period of 1507-1899 that William James Barrow (1904-1967) used in a series of scientific studies on the degradation of paper."